University of Minnesota Administrative Policy

 Annual Performance Reviews

-• Establishes unit specific procedures for conducting annual reviews and evaluating performance of P&A employees.
+• Establishes the unit specific practices and procedures for conducting annual reviews and evaluating performance of P&A employees in absence of University-wide criteria.

-• Ensures performance review policy compliance throughout the unit with timely reviews conducted; establishes appropriate consequences for not conducting evaluations.
+• Ensures performance review policy compliance throughout the unit with timely reviews conducted; establishes appropriate consequences for not conducting evaluations; establishes supervisor accountability for effective performance management of employees.

 P&A Employee Being Reviewed

-• Provides annually to the responsible administrator/supervisor a written summary of the year's work and accomplishments toward goals.
+• Provides annually to the supervisor a written summary of the year's work and accomplishments toward goals.

 • Participates in identification of goals and a professional development plan for the next year.